Language Land

 VOCAB QUIZZES/TESTS:

 Pease help your students study for their bi-weekly quizzes!
 Their vocab words are their spelling words, as well as their vocabulary words, in which they need to know the definitions.
 They are responsible for spelling each word, and knowing the definitions enough to match them to the correct word.
-After the first few units, students will begin to have 3 review words on each quiz to total 15 words on each quiz.
+After the first few units, students will begin to have 3 review words on some of the quizzes to total 15 words on each quiz.
 These extra words will be written in their planners :-)

 If at any time, you have questions about our Language classes, please feel free to contact me by email at sfisher@grovecitychristian.org.